deepcomm/deepcomm.github.io/_posts/2020-02-01-learning-viterbi.md

 by efficiently running a dynamic programming.
 Although statistically this cannot be improved upon, we train a deep neural network to re-discover a Viterbi-like *algorithm* that matches the ML performance.
-Here the emphasis is on "algorithm"; we are only interested in an outcome of the machine learning process that can be readily applied as is to any block lengths, beyond what it was trained on.
+Here the emphasis is on "algorithm"; we want to learn a decoder that can be readily applied as is to any block lengths, beyond what it was trained on.
-We do not consider a trained decoder that only works for a fixed block length as an algorithm.
+In particular, a trained decoder is not considered an algorithm, if it only works for a fixed block length.

 The purpose of this exercise is twofold.
-First, our ultimate goal is the discovery of new codes (encoder and decoder).
+First, our ultimate goal is the discovery of new codes (encoders and decoders).
 Demonstrating that deep learning can reproduce the optimal decoder for existing codes is a necessary intermediate step.
 Next, we might want to impose additional constraints on the decoder, such as low latency.
 Deep learning provides such flexibility  which Viterbi algorithm is not equipped with.